hiddify/Hiddify-Reality-Scanner/README.md

 <br>

 ## 🚀 Basic Usage
-In order to run the scanner, use one of the following commands on your client:
+In order to run the scanner you need to [insall python](https://www.python.org/downloads/) first, then use one of the following commands on your client:
 ```bash
 python -m hiddify_reality_scanner "vless_link"
 #or